benjishults/extensible-examples/DelegationEventModelInPractice.md

 The only `if` statement in this new code is for the applicability check.

-We are using design patterns: Behavioral patterns (template, strategy), builder patterns (factory method).
+We are using design patterns: Behavioral patterns (template, strategy) and builder patterns (factory method).
-Often, the adapter pattern is used in the Delegation Event Model in order to adapt between a business logic class and the listener interface.
+We are using the delegation event model.
+The delegation event model often uses the adapter pattern in order to adapt between a business logic class and the listener interface.
+We just had the business logic class implement the listener interface directly.

 These patterns all take advantage polymorphism.